ricosjp/monolish/doc/monolish_intro.md

 # What's is monolish? {#monolish_intro}

 ## Introduction
-monolish is a linear equation solver library that monolithically fuses variable data type, matrix structures, matrix data format, vender specific data transfer APIs, and vender specific numerical algebra libraries.
+monolish is a linear equation solver library that monolithically fuses variable data type, matrix structures, matrix data format, vendor specific data transfer APIs, and vendor specific numerical algebra libraries.

 monolish is a vendor-independent open-source library written in C++ that aims to be a grand unified linear algebra library on any hardware.